demergent-labs/azle/README.md

 #### USD Cost Estimates

+An attempt to estimate actual USD costs per year based on the Wasm instruction counts.
+A number of application scenarios are presented that attempt to simulate real-world application usage.
+Cycle costs are taken from [here](https://internetcomputer.org/docs/current/developer-docs/deploy/computation-and-storage-costs/).

 ##### Average

 These estimates use the average Wasm instructions per update function call including the function prelude.